sagungargs15/sagungargs15.github.io/index.md

 ## My Work experience includes
 - 💻 **Architecting**: BigData achitectural patterns in AWS Infra jigsaw puzzle
-- ⚙️ **Vendor Management** : Build vs Buy and Optimising for speed and technical debt complexity
+- ⚙️ **Vendor Management** : Navigate "Build vs Buy" to optimise for "startup speed" and avoid "technical debt complexity".
+This is possible with stable setups for opensource products on BigTech platforms(AWS, Google, Microsoft) with startup credit grants there by direct savings of bills of atleast USD 300k in first 2 years worth of digital infrastructure, developer tools and devops using street smart ideas.
 - 👥 **Mentoring**: Senior engineers, product managers and growth hackers to become leaders by cultivating their skills to manage bigger teams in their respective verticals
 - 📋 **Managing Product Roadmaps**: sprints, cost budgets, recruiting, writing detailed specs, product roadmaps and manage release cycles
 - 🤖 **Automating**: CI/CD the whole release process to QA, TestFlight, AppStore & Improving the CI/CD pipelines and build times…